Miona’s Talk Room Guided Discussion and Support Groups

 - Improve self-awareness, self-esteem and social ease

-- Talk and share with others about your complexity, sensitivities, intensities and normalize your “weird” thoughts
+- Talk and share with others about your complexity, sensitivities, intensities and normalise your “weird” thoughts

 - Practice talking honestly and assertively about feelings

-- Define and assume the want to be recognized and understood as unique, complex individuals
+- Define and assume the want to be recognised and understood as unique, complex individuals

 - Make well-adjusted students with reduced risk factors

 - Help those very disappointed in school to make it less unbearable

 - Last but not the least, stand up for your rights in your school system.
 (Although we are not doing advocacy groups, we encourage their creation.)

 Duration of Miona’s Talk Room Discussions and Support Sessions:

 - 30 to 40-minute meeting for six-graders and seventh-graders

 For seven graders-a bit longer if hands-on activities are included.

 - 45 or 60 minutes for eighth-graders and high school students